danstuff/enso-zen-garden/README.md

-# Zen Garden
+# Enso - A Virtual Zen Garden

 ## Getting Started

-As a prerequisite, you must obtain the 'secure.py' file from the "Capping Shared Folder" google drive.

 To use this project, you must first have a be in a terminal environment with python 3.0 or greater installed.

 From the terminal, use `cd` to navigate to where you want to download the project.
 Enter the following into the terminal to download the GitHub repository and enter it:

     git clone https://github.com/ZenGardenCapping/Zen-Garden-Capping.git
-    cd REPO_NAME
+    cd Zen-Garden-Capping/

+As a prerequisite, you must obtain the 'secure.py' file from the "Capping Shared Folder" google drive and copy it to the `Zen-Garden-Capping/modules` folder.

 ## Installation (macOS/Linux)